yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 _OR_

 ### Test your own microservice on localhost
-- launch local API instance (with either local or remote DynamoDB)
+- launch local API instance (with local DynamoDB instance)
 - with your endpoint, same steps as for fully hosted microservice
 - Perform batch imports (for instance, batch size = increasing multiples of 10)

 ---
 **NB:**
-- The fully hosted Flask app relies extensively on network connectivity.
+- The fully hosted Flask app relies extensively on network connectivity (timeouts may occur)
 - Always prefer to launch batch imports from local API instance
 - An area of improvement could be to use a cache such as [celery](https://flask.palletsprojects.com/en/1.1.x/patterns/celery/).
 - Another option would be to tweak parameters of the architecture, especially limitations on: